AKlaus/DomainResult/README.md

 ### Custom error handling

-The default HTTP codes for all the statuses (`Failed`, `NotFound`, etc.) are defined in public static properties of `ActionResultConventions` with default values:
+The default HTTP codes for the supported statuses (`Failed`, `NotFound`, etc.) are defined in `ActionResultConventions` class.
+The default values are:

 ```cs
 // The HTTP code to return when a request 'failed' (also can be 422)